 8. Pere Lachaise Cemetery

-Many famous people are buried here, for example, Jim Morrison from The Doors.
-His gravesite is easy-to-find; just look for a group of people congregating around a site.
+Many famous people, like Jim Morrison from The Doors, are buried here.
+His gravesite is easy to find; just look for people congregating around the site.

 And there’s Edith Piaf, the singer of La Vie en Rose, a song you will hear from every street singer in Paris.

-Oscar Wilde is also buried here in an Egyptian-themed tomb inspired by his poem The Sphinx.
+Oscar Wilde is also buried in an Egyptian-themed tomb inspired by his poem The Sphinx.

 Look out for the life-size bronze sculpture of Victor Noir, a journalist killed by Napoleon’s nephew.
 According to legend, rubbing the slight bulge in Noir’s trousers will help with fertility problems.

 Getting to Pere Lachaise Cemetery is easy; take metro Line 3.
 But exit the metro, one stop after Pere Lachaise at Gambetta.
-The cemetery is on a hill and by entering from the upper end means a gentle downhill walk through the grounds rather than climbing uphill.
+The cemetery is on a hill, and entering from the upper end means a gentle downhill walk through the grounds rather than climbing uphill.

 See Related: Best Things to Do in Paris With Kids in 2023